September 11, 2001: 5 firsthand stories from people who survived

-Melodie Homer's husband LeRoy Homer was the First Officer on United Airlines Flight 93 - the plane that was hijacked as part of the 9/11 attacks.
+Melodie Homer's husband LeRoy Homer was the First Officer on United Airlines Flight 93 — one of the planes that was hijacked as part of the 9/11 attacks.
 It crashed into a field in Pennsylvania and killed all 37 passengers and seven crew members on board, including LeRoy.

 LeRoy specifically had always wanted to work for United Airlines.
 That was his dream job.
-Even before he met me, he probably had ten photo albums filled of all the places he'd been.
+Even before he met me, he probably had 10 photo albums filled of all the places he'd been.

 He would write on the back of them where the place was.
 [I asked], "Why are you writing on the back of them?"
 He's like, "Well, what if I forget when I'm old?"
 He would send me postcards from places that would [arrive] two weeks after he came home.

 At some point, I turned on the television.
-My phone started ringing…with people wanting to know where LeRoy was and that's when I started to feel panicked.
+My phone started ringing…with people wanting to know where LeRoy was, and that's when I started to feel panicked.
 They didn't know what was going on and how many more planes had been hijacked.
 I had called the United Airlines flight office.
-They said everything was okay with his flight; specifically, the phrase the person said [was], "Don't worry.
-I promise you, everything is okay."
+They said everything was OK with his flight; specifically, the phrase the person said [was], "Don't worry.
+I promise you, everything is OK."

-She said to me, "Would you like me to send him a message to him in the cockpit?
-And I said, "Yes, please just tell him that I wanted to make sure that he was okay."
+She said to me, "Would you like me to send him a message to him in the cockpit?"
+And I said, "Yes, please just tell him that I wanted to make sure that he was OK."
 At that point, he would have wondered what in the world is going on.